abdllrhmanzedan/Linux-Summer-Training/README.md

 # Linux Summer Training
-## This is where I submit my tasks and learn linux.
+## This is where I submit my tasks and learn Linux.
 ## Easy access:
 - [Session 1](Session%201)
 - [Session 2](Session%202)